ArnaoutLab/sentropy/README.md

 ```
 In a more realistic case, with several subcommunities (for example, samples from several patients) and tens of thousands of different species
 (for example, immune repertoire sequences), it may be too computationally intensive to load the entire similarity matrix into memory at once.
-`greylock` allows on-the-fly generation and application of the similarity matrix from a similarity function and feature vectors, which may be
+`sentropy` allows on-the-fly generation and application of the similarity matrix from a similarity function and feature vectors, which may be
 paralellized using Ray.
 For diversity calculations, we did this using the `SimilarityFromRayFunction` class; for the query vs. community calcuations,
 we need to use the `IntersetSimilarityFromRayFunction` class instead, like so:

 ```
-from greylock.abundance import make_abundance
+from sentropy.abundance import make_abundance
-from greylock.ray import IntersetSimilarityFromRayFunction abundance = make_abundance(df)
+from sentropy.ray import IntersetSimilarityFromRayFunction abundance = make_abundance(df)
 similarity = IntersetSimilarityFromRayFunction(
   similarity_function,